-The Coney Island hot dogs are awesome and all, but you can split up your meals by enjoying some of the best pizza in the city by enjoying one of your Coney Island meals at Totonno’s!
+The Coney Island hot dogs are awesome and all, but you can split up your meals by enjoying some of the best pizza in Brooklyn and the city by enjoying one of your Coney Island meals at Totonno’s!

 Coney Island History Project & Walking Tour

 If you’re anything like us and enjoy deep-diving into the fascinating history of all the best Coney Island attractions and evolution of this neighborhood you will want to stop by the Coney Island History Project to check out their various exhibitions, archives, photos, and even ask Mr. Coney Island himself any burning questions you might have about Coney Island!

 The Coney Island History Project is a non-profit educational program and documentation of the history of the neighborhood throughout the collections here and is free to the public.

 Better yet, they offer walking tours year-round, so even if you’re visiting off-season you can still come to Coney Island and learn about the history.
 You can buy tickets in advance for $25, reservations are required in order to join a tour!
 So be sure to plan ahead!